Should you use videos in your email marketing campaigns? It depends.

 Video email marketing is when you send videos in your marketing emails to help capture viewers' attention and convey information in an easy-to-understand way.

-The video could be played in the email itself by embedding them in the email using HTML5.
-But whether the people who receive the email can play the video is a whole other ball game.
+You could play the video in the email itself by embedding them in the email using HTML5.
+But whether the people who receive the email can play the video is another ball game.

-Let's look at why one would want to use videos in email marketing and the benefits of using them.
+Let's look at why one would want to use videos in email marketing and their benefits.

-You may have noticed when you had looked up a concept on Youtube, you were able to understand it better from watching the video than from when you read the same thing in your textbook.
+You may have noticed that when you looked up a concept on Youtube, you could understand it better by watching the video than when you read the same thing in your textbook.

-A video format makes the delivery of information easier as our brain can understand and recall visual information more than text.
+A video format makes delivering information easier as our brain can understand and recall visual information better.
 This is why people use videos in their emails to help readers digest a dense topic in a shorter amount of time.

 For example, if your customer has expressed interest in your product, you can send them an email with the subject line saying, "Here is a video demo for XYZ product."